 He said, “Sales training is easy to quantify, and as a result, easy to sell.
 I can correlate an increase in sales production to quantifiable changes that training brings about.
 I can then extrapolate those top line increases to bottom line profit.
 With the leadership program, it’s more difficult to effectively tie leadership training to a bottom line results.”

-His remark took me back to a conversation I had with a product engineer when I was a part of an an enterprise storage sales team.
+His comment reminded me of a conversation I had with a product engineer when I was with an enterprise storage sales team.

-I was down at the company HQ for a week for my own product training and to perform some configuration testing with a system.
-When you are a systems engineer, you don’t get as much hands-on time with systems as you do when you are with the manufacturing and test team or the development team.
-So I usually took every opportunity I could get to spend time in the lab with the product engineers to put test out the systems and become familiar with the capabilities.
+I was at the company’s main facility for a week to do some product training.
+I also wanted to perform some configuration testing with a test system on the manufacturing floor.
+When you are a systems engineer, you don’t get as much hands-on time with big systems as you do when you’re with the manufacturing or the development teams.
+So I took every opportunity to spend time in the lab with the product engineers and the systems to become familiar with their capabilities.

-In this particular instance, I was in the lab when Rich (not his real name) came out of a Monday morning meeting with his team.
+In this particular instance, I was in the lab when Rich (not his real name) and his team came out of a Monday morning meeting.
 He wasn’t looking in the best of spirits.